Setting up a method

 Method Development

-Method currently used for acquisition or present on already locked row of the sequence can't be edited, and can be viewed in read-only mode only.
+Method currently used for acquisition or present on already locked row of the sequence can't be edited, but can be viewed in read-only mode.

 When developing a method, you can configure the following settings among others: